developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether Zebra Extended Bug Reporting should automatically send copies of generated Bug Reports to the Zebra Cloud Server.

-- When the value ***Off*** is chosen, Zebra Extended Bug Reporting will NOT send copies of generated Bug Reports to the Zebra Cloud Server.
+- When the value ***Off*** is chosen, Zebra Extended Bug Reporting does NOT send copies of generated Bug Reports to the Zebra Cloud Server.

-- When the value ***On*** is chosen, Zebra Extended Bug Reporting, if enabled, will send copies of all generated Bug Reports to the Zebra Cloud Server.
+- When the value ***On*** is chosen, Zebra Extended Bug Reporting (if enabled) sends copies of all generated Bug Reports to the Zebra Cloud Server.

 #### Bug Reporting Configuration - Cloud Time to Live